-Monkeypox is a rare disease caused by the monkeypox virus (also known as MPV).
-The monkeypox virus has the genus Orthopoxvirus – the same family of viruses as cowpox and smallpox.
-Infection with the MPV virus causes a skin rash similar to that of chickenpox.
+Monkeypox is a rare disease caused by the DNA monkeypox virus (also known as mpox and MPV).
+The monkeypox virus belongs to the Orthopoxvirus genus — the same family of viruses as cowpox and smallpox.
+Infection with the MPV virus causes a rash similar to that of chickenpox.

 Who gets monkeypox?

 There are two principal strains (clades) of the monkeypox virus that produce sporadic outbreaks in Africa (numbering 1 to 2 thousand cases a year); a more virulent strain in the Congo basin and a milder strain in West Africa.
 In endemic areas, most sufferers are thought to acquire the disease from exposure to infected animal carcasses, meat, or blood (animal-to-human transmission).
 The average age at presentation has increased in the last two decades from 4 to 21 years.
 The disease is most frequent in the Democratic Republic of the Congo.

 Isolated outbreaks outside Africa have mostly been related to infected animal importation but person-to-person spread has increased via direct contact with body fluids, large respiratory droplets, and contaminated linen and bedding being implicated in transmission.

 As of late July 2022, the majority of cases (86%) are from the European region (approx. 2900 cases) followed by the Americas (approx. 380), African region (73), Eastern Mediterranean Region (15), and Western Pacific Region (11).
 Person-to-person spread is evident from close physical proximity or sexual activity, predominantly in men who have sex with men.
 So far all cases have been linked to the less virulent West African strain.

 The disease may become more common since administration of the smallpox vaccine, which confers cross-protection, was discontinued in the 1970s.

 What are the signs and symptoms of monkeypox?